Blue Mosque, Հայաստան - Things to Do in Blue Mosque

 When to Visit

-The best time to visit the Blue Mosque is during late spring (May-June) and early fall (September-October) when Yerevan enjoys mild temperatures and clear skies perfect for exploring and photography.
+The best time to visit the Blue Mosque is during late spring (May-June) and early fall (September-October) when Yerevan enjoys mild temperatures and clear skies perfect for exploring outdoor sites.
 Summer months can be quite hot, making early morning or late afternoon visits more comfortable.
-Winter visits are possible but expect cold temperatures and occasional snow.
+Winter visits are possible but may be limited by weather conditions and shorter daylight hours.
 The mosque is particularly beautiful during the golden hour before sunset when the blue tiles catch the warm light.
-Avoid visiting during the five daily prayer times if you want to explore the interior, and note that Friday prayers draw larger crowds.
+Avoid major Armenian religious holidays when the area might be crowded with local celebrations, unless you want to experience these cultural events.

 Insider Tips